avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 )
 {% endhighlight%}

-### Visual Studio Project Folders
+### Visual Studio's Solution Explorer Folders

-This one allows you to sort your projects using folders inside the visual studio.
+This groups your projects using folders.

 <small>
   <code>